boriel-basic/zxbasic/docs/if.md

 # IF ...
 END IF

-**IF** is a very powerful control flow sentence that allows you to _make decisions_ under specified contitions.
+**IF** is a very powerful control flow sentence that allows you to _make decisions_ under specified conditions.

 ## Syntax
 ```